 Gymnastics rings are, without a doubt, the BEST piece of equipment to have after a barbell.
 If you have a heavy barbell and some gymnastics rings, you don't really need anything else.

 But not everyone is ready to hop on gymnastics rings.
-I love chin-ups and parallel bar dips, but you need to train for them using a stable surface before you move to an unstable surface.
+You need to train on a stable surface before you move to an unstable surface.
+The stable version of gymnastics rings is a power tower.

 A lot of power racks (and good squat stands) have pull-up bars built in at the top.
-Some even have dip bar attachments.
+Some even have dip bar attachments, like this.

-If you have a sumo or power rack and two bars, you have a shady but operable chin and dip station.
+Alsa, if you have a power rack and two bars, you have a shady but operable chin and dip station.

 With gymnastics rings (which are essentially a chin-up bar and dip station in one) you're open to an entire world of exercises.